A unique and culturally enriching experience for New Zealand students to attend the 2018 Youth Leadership Summit in Qingdao, China

 An exciting cultural immersion experience for New Zealand students

-We need a new generation of leaders and entrepreneurs with the skills and capacity to take on the challenge of bridging cultural differences
+We need a new generation of global citizens, leaders and entrepreneurs with the skills and capacity to take on the challenge of bridging cultural differences

 - Do you see yourself as one of the next generation of global leaders and citizens?